Happy Yalda, Yuletide, Mithrakana

 mammal, are well acquainted with the changes of seasons.
 They have their

 "calendar."
-They know the approach of spring, summer, autumn and winter and
+They know the approach of spring, summer, autumn and

 prepare to come in open, migrate from a